 Meetings

-Meeting Frequency: Monthly meetings
+Meeting Frequency: Quarterly*

 Reporting: The Co-Chairs along with IT department Governance group

-Research and Supplemental Input Mechanisms: Should the committee require further analysis of an item it may create a sub-committee to address this
+Research and Supplemental Input Mechanisms: Should the committee require further analysis of an item, it may create a sub-committee to address this.

 Items as inputs, in preparation for the meeting: